Skip to main content

 required

 The AI Model used by this version.
-This is used for cost tracking and associating the version with a specific LLM’s pricing and tokenization characteristics.
+Galtea uses this to track costs, calculate per-evaluation inference spend, and associate the version with the model’s pricing and tokenization characteristics.

 System Prompt